 - Skeletons can be fun for older kids (or braver little ones).
 Cut sandwiches into skull shapes and add bone sprinkles to yogurt.

 - Frankenstein is a classic monster kids love.
 Make a not-too-scary version using fruit leather or spinach tortillas to decorate a sandwich.
-Or go the extra mile and make a kiwi Frankenstein!

 - A vampire apple — made by cutting an apple chunk in half and inserting toy fangs between the pieces — is fun and creepy.